 - A Mobilehome was wider.
 Usually between 10 and 12 feet wide compared to the legal trailering width of 8 feet allowed for autos and pick up trucks .

-- It was clad on the exterior with aluminum siding.
+- It was clad on the exterior with light weight aluminum siding.

-- It was lined on the interior with a 3/16th inch veneer paneling or a photo finished wall covering.
+- It was lined on the interior with a 3/16th inch veneer paneling or a photo finished wall board.

-- The roofs were, for the most part, a slightly pitched 2/12 foam insulated lightweight 1x2 inch wooden truss system with an aluminum wrapped overlay which continued to give the "MOBILEHOME" appearance of a "TRAVEL TRAILER".
+- The roofs were, generally, a slightly pitched 2/12 foam insulated lightweight 1x2 inch wooden truss system with an aluminum wrapped overlay which continued to give the "MOBILEHOME" appearance of a "TRAVEL TRAILER".

 - Thus the name "COACH" was introduced and became an accepted and definitive distinction set apart with a bit more snob appeal and panache.
 It continues to be referred to as such by some of the original old timers from the late 60's albeit that pool is quickly drying up.